Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: Time-Independent Problem: Finite-Difference Approximation

 It remains to verify that $U$ is a super-solution.
 We proceed by contradiction.
-If $U$ fails to be a super-solution, then there is a point $m \in \bigcup_{i = 1}^{K} J_{i}$ at which the corresponding finite-difference inequality does not hold.
+If $U$ fails to be a super-solution, then there is a point $m \in \mathcal{J}$ at which the corresponding finite-difference inequality does not hold.
 We assume $m \neq 0$, leaving the case $m = 0$ to the reader.
-In particular, there is a $\delta >0$ such that:
+In particular, there is a $j \in \{1,\dots,K\}$ such that $m \in J_{j}$ and a $\delta >0$ such that:

-Note that the monotonicity of $F_{j}$ implies that $U(m) < M$.
-Define $V : \bigcup_{i = 1}^{K} J_{i} \to \mathbb{R}$ by setting $V(k) = U(k)$ if $k \neq m$ and $V(m) = U(m) + \delta'$, where $\delta' > 0$ is so small that $V(m) < M$ and \eqref{E: strict_sub} remains true if $V$ replaces $U$.
+Note that the monotonicity of \eqref{E: difference_equation} implies that $U(m) < M$.
+Define $V : \mathcal{J} \to \mathbb{R}$ by setting $V(k) = U(k)$ if $k \neq m$ and $V(m) = U(m) + \delta'$, where $\delta' > 0$ is so small that $V(m) < M$ and \eqref{E: strict_sub} remains true if $V$ replaces $U$.

-Since the scheme is monotone, $V$ satisfies the sub-solution inequalities at the other nodes.
+Using \eqref{E: monotonicity_sufficient}, it is not hard to show that $V$ satisfies the sub-solution inequalities at the other nodes.
 Therefore, $V \in \mathcal{S}$.
 In particular, we deduce $U(m) < V(m) \leq U(m)$, which is a contradiciton.